semantic-release/cli/README.md

 Note that your CI server will also need to set the environment variable `CI=true` so that `semantic-release` will not perform a dry run.
 (Most CI services do this by default.)
 See the `semantic-release` documentation for more details.

+## Setting defaults

+This package reads from your global `.npmrc`.
+In order to autosuggest a username in the future, make sure to set your username there: `npm config set username <username>`.

 ## License

 MIT License